SaketRam2706/weather_data_analysis/README.md

 ## Troubleshooting
 - Ensure all services (Kafka, MongoDB, Spark) are running and accessible.
 - Check that the MongoDB URI and Kafka broker addresses match your local setup.
-- If you encounter missing package errors, install them with `pip`.

-## License
-MIT License

 ## Credits
 - OpenWeatherMap for weather data API